strues/swerpbox/README.md

 **Note:** The file `buildall.sh` is meant for CI services.
 To start everything just run, `make start or docker-compose up -d`

-The `init.sh` script will create a user and group named swerp, set the GID and UID, and create the `.env` file for you.
+The `create-user.sh` script will create a user and group named swerp, set the GID and UID, and create the `.env` file for you.

 Running `make help` lists all commands available to you.